 The College of Health and Human Services (CHHS) is the newest college at Western Kentucky University, established by the Board of Regents in August 2002 to bring together all health and human services programs under one administration unit.
 One of our strengths is the breadth and depth of the diverse disciplines within the College.
-The College consists of seven departments that represent an array of disciplines, and offers degrees at the associate,
+The College consists of seven academic units that represent an array of disciplines, and offers degrees at the associate, baccalaureate, masters, and doctoral degree levels.

-Dr. John A. Bonaguro, Dean Dr. Danita Kelley, Associate Dean Dr. Christine Nagy, Assistant Dean Dr. Randy Deere, Assistant Dean e-mail: chhs@wku.edu Website: www.wku.edu/chhs baccalaureate, masters, and doctoral degree levels.
 The College also offers a collaborative doctorate in Rehabilitation Sciences with the University of Kentucky.
-Academic units include Allied Health; Communication Disorders; Consumer and Family Sciences; Nursing; Kinesiology, Recreation, and Sport; Public Health; and Social Work.
+Academic units include Allied Health; Communication Disorders; Family and Consumer Sciences; Nursing; Kinesiology, Recreation, and Sport; Public Health; and Social Work.
 The College also oversees the CHHS Academic Center for Excellence, Institute for Rural Health Development and Research, the Kentucky Emergency Medical Services Academy, and the South Central Kentucky Area Health Education Center.